corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-2/getting-started/running-your-first-cordapp/run-first-cordapp.md

 ---
 The CSDE includes flows and tests for a very simple CorDapp, which you can run "out of the box".

 The code for the flow can be found in the `src/main/kotlin.com.r3.developers.csdetemplate.MyFirstFlow.kt` file.
-This is also the code described in the [MyfirstFlow section](link).
+This is also the code described in the [first flow section](../first-flow.html).

 ## Starting the Corda combined worker
 To run the flow, you must first start a local combined-worker version of Corda.
-CSDE includes helper gradle tasks to do this.
+CSDE includes helper Gradle tasks to do this.
 {{< figure src="starting-corda.png" width="50%" figcaption="CSDE startCorda task" alt="CSDE task to start the combined worker in IntelliJ" >}}

 The `startCorda` task should complete relatively quickly with this message: